-I found that there are various reasons why a person may have intestinal permeability.
-Gluten, the protein found in wheat products, has become a well-known producer of intestinal permeability, and many individuals with autoimmune conditions have been able to find relief in symptoms by following a gluten-free diet, the Paleo diet, or another elimination diet such as the Autoimmune Paleo diet (AIP).
+Gluten, which is the protein found in wheat products, has become a well-known cause of intestinal permeability, and many individuals with autoimmune conditions have been able to find relief in symptoms by following a gluten free diet, the Paleo diet, or another elimination diet such as the Autoimmune Paleo diet (AIP).
 Some people have even seen a complete remission in their autoimmune condition after removing gluten from their diet.

-People with autoimmunity have been found to have lower amounts of the probiotic bacteria Lactobacillus and Bifidus, and higher amounts of the opportunistic E. coli and Proteus bacteria.
+A gut may also be more permeable due to an imbalance of probiotic (good) vs. opportunistic (bad) gut bacteria, also known as dysbiosis.
 E. coli and Proteus bacterial species are often referred to as “opportunistic pathogens” because they only become pathogenic when the opportunity is just right.
-If they are outnumbered by probiotic bacteria, they behave like good citizens of the gut and may add value, but in times where they outnumber the probiotics, they may start to damage the gut wall, leading to intestinal permeability.
+If they are outnumbered by probiotic bacteria, they behave like good citizens of the gut and may add value.
+When they outnumber the probiotics, they may start to bore into the gut wall, leading to intestinal permeability.

 When I first took a stool test, I was shocked to see that I had zero growth of Lactobacillus bacteria, even though I was eating yogurt on a daily basis.
-I didn’t realize at the time that the problem with most commercial probiotics and yogurts is that they don’t have enough beneficial bacteria to make a difference.
+I didn’t realize at the time that the problem with most commercial probiotics and yogurts, is that they don’t have enough beneficial bacteria to make a difference.

 Thus, one of the very first recommendations I make for EVERYONE with Hashimoto’s is to be sure to get enough probiotics on board.

 One of the easiest ways to introduce more beneficial bacteria to your microbiome is to eat fermented foods (like my friend and mentor Donna Gates recommends).